 - 2 Heads Broccoli, chopped

 - 2 Tablespoons Olive Oil

 - 3 Cloves Garlic, minced

 - 1 Tablespoon Dijon Mustard, (or Stone Ground Mustard)

 - 1/2 Teaspoon Dried Oregano

-- Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees F.

 - Remove from the oven and brush the kielbasa with that remaining sauce or drizzle it all over everything and enjoy!

-- *We prefer to use purple potatoes, yukon gold and baby reds.
+- *We prefer to use purple potatoes, yukon gold, or baby reds.